Dundalk, Ontario

 Dundalk (named after Dundalk in Ireland), first called McDowell's Corners, was originally located on the Toronto-Sydenham Road (now Hwy.10), but moved about a mile to the west to be closer to the Toronto Grey and Bruce railway when it went through in the 1870s.
 Dundalk was incorporated as a village in 1887.
 On January 1, 2000, it was amalgamated with the Township of Proton and the Township of Egremont to form the Township of Southgate, in the southeast corner of Grey County.
-The mayor of Southgate is Briane Milne.
+The mayor of Southgate is Brian Milne.
 Dundalk services the surrounding agricultural area and also has a few small manufacturing plants.
-Dundalk has the highest elevation of any populated place in southern Ontario at 526m (1,735 feet).
+Dundalk has the highest elevation of any populated place in southern Ontario at 526m (1,726 feet).
 A rail line that used to pass through Dundalk is now removed, but its roadbed has become a multi-use trail sponsored by the federal government.

 Dundalk has a population of 2,803, according to Statistics Canada 2021 Census Profile.

 Community

-Dundalk's schools are: Proton Community School (K-2), and Highpoint Community School (3-8).
+Dundalk's schools are: Dundalk and Proton Community School (K-2), and Highpoint Community School (3-8).
 Most students who graduate from Highpoint continue their education at Grey Highlands Secondary School.

 Dundalk is home to an arena and community centre located at 550 Main St. E. The community centre provides facilities for lacrosse, hockey and skating and can accommodate banquet seating up to 250 people.
-Dundalk also houses a new library, Southgate Ruth Harvgrave Memorial Library, located at 80 Proton St. N, in the Southgate Community Services Building.
+Dundalk also houses a library, Southgate Ruth Harvgrave Memorial Library, located at 80 Proton St. N, in the Southgate Community Services Building.

 Dundalk and the surrounding area is served by a local newspaper, the Dundalk Herald which was purchased in the 1960s by its present owners' parents, Walter and Phylis Walls.
 The Dundalk Herald is one of the last independently owned newspapers in the area.